BIOL - Biology (BIOL)

 BIOL 3334 Anatomy and Physiology I (3 Credits)

-Human Anatomy and Physiology I is part I of the two-part series that studies the structure and function of the human body extending from the microscopic components of cells and tissues to organs and organ systems.
-BIOL 3334 & 3335 includes the integumentary system, skeletal system, muscular system, cardiovascular system, respiratory system, and immune system.
-These courses are designed for BIOT (PT Track), BIOP (PA Track), BIOZ (AT Track) specifically.
-Biology majors who are not in a PT/PA/AT track need permission from the instructor to take these courses.
-For biology majors who have taken BIOL 3321, only BIOL 3334 & 3335, NOT BIOL 3336 & 3337, are accepted as biology elective, and BIOL 3336 & 3337 are accepted as a general elective only.
-Pre-Requisites: BIOL2221 & BIOL2222; Pre or Co-Requisite: BIOL3335
+Anatomy and Physiology I is part I of the two-semester series that studies the structure and function of the human body extending from the molecular components of cells and tissues to organs and organ systems.
+BIOL 3334 lecture and co-requisite BIOL 3335 lab courses include histology, the integumentary system, skeletal system, muscular system, blood & cardiovascular system, respiratory system, and immune system.
+These courses are designed for BIOT (PT Track), BIOP (PA Track), BIOZ (AT Track) dual degree programs specifically.
+Biology majors who are not in a PT/PA/AT dual degree program need permission from the instructor to take these courses.
+For biology majors who have already taken BIOL 3321, only BIOL 3334 & 3335, but NOT BIOL 3336 & 3337, would accepted as biology elective; as such BIOL 3336 & 3337 would be accepted as a general elective only.

 BIOL 3335 Anatomy and Physiology I lab (1 Credit)

-BIOL 3336 Human Anatomy and Physio II (3 Credits)
+BIOL 3336 Human Anatomy and Physiology II (3 Credits)

-Human Anatomy and Physiology II is part II of the two-part series that studies the structure and function of the human bbody extending from the microscopic components of cells and tissues to organs and organ systems.
-BIOL 3336 & 3337 covers the organ systems such as the nervous system, endocrine system, gastrointestinal system, metabolism, urinary system, acid base balance, and reproductive system.
+Anatomy and Physiology II is part II of the two-semester series that studies the structure and function of the human body extending from the molecular components of cells and tissues to organs and organ systems.
+BIOL 3336 lecture and co-requisite BIOL 3337 lab courses cover topics such as the nervous system, endocrine system, gastrointestinal system, metabolism, urinary system, acid base balance, and reproductive systems.
 These courses are designed for BIOT (PT Track), BIOP (PA Track), BIOZ (AT Track) specifically.
-Biology majors who are not in a PT/PA/AT track need permission from the instructor to take these courses.
-For biology majors who have taken BIOL 3321, only BIOL 3334 & 3335, NOT BIOL 3336 & 3337, are accepted as biology elective, and BIOL 3336 & 3337 are accepted as general elective only.
+Biology majors who are not in a PT/PA/AT dual degree program need permission from the instructor to take these courses.
+For biology majors who have taken BIOL 3321, only BIOL 3334 & 3335, NOT BIOL 3336 & 3337, would be accepted as biology elective; as such, BIOL 3336 & 3337 would be accepted as general elective only.

 Prerequisites: BIOL 3338 or (BIOL 3334 and BIOL 3335) and BIOL 2211 or (BIOL 2221 and BIOL 2222)